These best weekend getaways in New England will give you a taste of the northeast

 I’ve always been fascinated by Newport, and the wealthy industrial tycoons (the top .01%) who lived there.
 It’s a place where you could easily spend 2-3 days each season and never get bored of its timeless intrigue.
 Here are some of the highlights.

-Top things to see and do in Newport, Rhode Island
+Top things to see and do in Newport, one of the top weekend getaways in New England

 From scenic coastline to mansions-turned-museums, here’s what to see and do in Newport, Rhode Island.